kimchitsigai/Articles-and-Tutorials/users_jailkit_chroot.md

 ## About Jailkit

-Jailkit is a set of utilities that can be used to setup a `chroot`-based, restricted environment where users have limited access to the server's filesystem and the commands they run.
-The Jailkit utilities also make it easy to setup a restricted shell or to run services or programs inside such a restricted environment.
+Jailkit is a set of utilities that can be used to set up a `chroot`-based, restricted environment where users have limited access to the server's filesystem and the commands they run.
+The Jailkit utilities also make it easy to set up a restricted shell or to run services or programs inside such a restricted environment.

 >Project website:
 >[http://olivier.sessink.nl/jailkit/](http://olivier.sessink.nl/jailkit/)

+## Scope of this Article

+Jailkit is a robust program.
+However, this article is limited to a specific situation where a server administrator wishes to grant some users shell access, but aims to contain users' files (e.g. web or app) in a `chroot` jail; so that users can do what they wish with their content, without exposing the rest of the server to the risk of breakage.

+As will become evident as you work through the rest of this article, there is *much* more that one can do with Jailkit.
+Once you become comfortable with the basic concepts of a `chroot` jail and Jailkit's utilities, dive-in to the various HowTos published on the Jailkit website.

 ## Prerequisites